U.S. | Houston, Texas HQ

 psychiatric physician as opposed to a psychologist.
 The psychologist does not have the expertise to discuss the psychopharmacology of DFSA, interpreting labs, and

-“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into DFSA.
+I have been retained in several cases involving Drug Facilitated Sexual Assault.
+“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into this disturbing subject.

-What is a Medical Review Officer: MRO Certification.
-In DFSA cases, a Medical Review Officer (I am an MRO) is trained in interpreting drug testing and results.
+In DFSA cases, a Medical Review Officer can offer additional insight and testimony.
+I am an MRO and thus trained in interpreting drug testing and results.
 In early reporting of DFSA, the presence or absence of medications might be relevant.
-The MRO’s training has special applications in this regard.
+Learn more in What is a Medical Review Officer and MRO Certification?